-The next two steps will emphasize any change in the shape or contour of your breasts.
-As you do them you should be able to feel your chest muscles tighten.
+The next two steps will make it easier to see changes in shape or contour of your breasts.
+You should be able to feel your chest muscles tighten as you do each step.